s15n/reference/src/patterns.md

 Adding the `mut` keyword dereferences a mutable reference.
 The mutability must match the mutability of the reference.

-Reference patterns are always irrefutable.
+Reference patterns are always refutable.

 ## Struct patterns